 This is where holistic behaviour therapy comes in to play.
 In my experience, we tend to focus on the most serious problem.
 The one that's right in front of us.
 We don't however tend to take a step back and look at the bigger picture.
 We don't tend to consider what's going on in the dog's brain on a day to day basis and take in to account ALL of the factors contributing to the reactivity.
 We may even be so stressed with the problem ourselves that we simply can't see straight.

-If you'd like to know more, please register your interest here for our Reactive Dog Workshops.
-These will be run on an adhoc basis once enough people have noted interest and where possible at a location suitable for you.
+If you'd like to register for one of our Reactive Dog Workshops, please contact us.
+All workshops are on line at the moment and run on an adhoc basis once enough people have noted interest.

 The workshops cover:

 - How dogs think